Michael Brand, John Kaldor AO, Joanna Capon OAM, 2017 Edmund Capon Fellowship recipient Vandana Sinha, Edmund Capon AM, OBE, Hamish Balnaves.

 The Edmund Capon Fellowship

-One of the longer term aims will be to foster a closer relationship with Asian museums that will lead to the further exchange of ideas, programs, individual works of art and temporary exhibitions between Australia and Asia, including sending exhibitions of Australian art to Asia.
+The long-term objective of the Fellowship is to foster a closer relationship with key museums that will lead to the exchange of ideas, programs, individual works of art and temporary exhibitions between Australia and Asia, including sending exhibitions of Australian art to Asia or other Art Gallery of New South Wales self-generating exhibitions being offered to Asian museums.
+The Fellowship also aims to offer development opportunities for Gallery staff and position the Gallery as a leading international cultural institution.